-It is been widely known that the Value Added Tax rate will be 5%, and recently, there is another tax has been introduced ‘the excise tax’.
-Excise Tax will be applied on tobacco, energy drinks, and carbonated drinks.
-The rates of each that are 100%, 100%, and 50%, respectively.
-The latter is expected to affect consumers in a way that will encourage them to opt to lean on healthy lifestyle, citing that health problems have been noted in the country, such as cancer and obesity.
-One of the government’s goals is to eradicate these details or at least lessen them in the country.
+It is been widely known that the Value Added Tax (VAT) rate will be 5%, and recently, there is another tax that has been introduced—the Excise Tax.
+Excise Tax applied to tobacco, energy drinks, and carbonated drinks.
+The rates of each are 100%, 100%, and 50%, respectively.
+The latter is expecting to affect consumers in a way that will encourage them in opting to lean on healthy lifestyle, citing that health problems have been noted in the country, such as cancer and obesity.
+One of the government’s goals is to eradicate these or at least lessen them in the country.

-On 1 October 2017, Excise Law will apply to the following goods:
+Excise Tax Law will apply to the following goods:

 Schedule 24 of the GCC Common Customs Tariff has all the entries that encompassed tobacco and tobacco products.

-ii) at the time of importing the excise goods
+- At the time of importing the excise goods, and

-iii) or at the time of importing the excise goodsrii
+- Or at the time of importing the excise goods

 Excise Tax is refunded in some cases in the prevention of collecting the Excise Tax twice in one supply chain (e.g., raw tobacco will have Excise Taxes and even when it’s been manufactured into cigarettes).

-What is the rate & method of Charging excise tax in UAE?
+What is the Rate and Method of Charging Excise Tax in UAE?

 Ad Valorem Excise Taxes

-Ad Valorem is the Latin phrase equivalent of “according to value.”
-This kind of method is basing the tax charge on the value of the goods or services (e.g., if a soda today costs AED 1 and the tax rate is 50%, then the Excise Tax will be AED 0.50)
+The Ad Valorem is the Latin phrase equivalent of “according to value”.
+This kind of method is basing the tax charge on the value of the goods or services. (e.g., if a soda today costs AED 1 and the tax rate 50%, then the Excise Tax will AED 0.50)

 Specific Excise Taxes

-Excise Tax in GCC will be imposed using the Ad Valorem Excise Tax.
+The Excise Tax in GCC will imposed using the Ad Valorem Excise Tax.

-The Federal Tax Authority (FTA) has released some information regarding the imminent implementation of the Excise Tax, which will be on the 1st of October this year.
-It is of essential to be aware of this information to help you and your business tackle the new concept of Excise tax in UAE.
+The Federal Tax Authority (FTA) has released some information regarding the imminent implementation of the Excise Tax.
+It is essential to be aware of this information to help you and your business tackle the new concept of Excise Tax in UAE.

-If non-compliance is found during audits of FTA, which they have an authority to do, the business will be subject to penal measures.
+The business will be subject to penal measures If non-compliance found during audits of FTA, which they have an authority to do.

 Compliance with Excise Tax:

-The Executive Regulation of the Federal Decree-Law Number 7 of 2017 or the Excise Tax Law will give a period for the tax payment.
+Executive Regulation of Federal Decree-Law Number 7 of 2017 or Excise Tax Law will give a period for tax payment.

 Before a manufacturer decides to remove its locally produced goods from its place of production, the said manufacturer is responsible for the remittance of the Excise Tax to the tax authorities.